 |

-After beveling the saw, you may need to hone the back side of the face with the sharpening stone.
-A few seconds of light honing will often make a difference in the quality of the cut.
-This process is not to make the back of the saw blade perfectly flat, as that can not be done with these types of saws.
+After beveling the saw teeth, you may need to hone the back side of the blade with the sharpening stone if the back of the teeth do not feel smooth.
+You'll find that a few seconds of light honing will remove the burr.
+This process is not done to make the back of the saw blade perfectly flat (that often can not be done with these types of saws).
 The goal is simply to remove any burrs, but keep in mind that a fine grit sharpening stone may not leave any burrs to begin with.

 The edge should now be ultra-sharp and ready to crosscut and rip any veneer like a laser.